 Dennise is a Certified Public Finance Administrator and Certified Public Fund Investment Manager and serves on many committees for Michigan Municipal Treasurer's Association.

-Deputy Clerk, Kris Klassen and Administrative Assistant, Lyndsey Hill works the front desk and assists the public by receiving payments, answering questions, take complaints, answer the phones, voter registration, Elections, Community Development Block Grant funds and assist the City Manager and Clerk/Treasurer.
+Deputy Clerk, Cathy Shaughnessy and Administrative Assistant, Robin Brophy work the front desk and assist the public by receiving payments, answering questions, take complaints, answer the phones, voter registration, Elections, Community Development Block Grant funds, Zoning Permits and assist the City Manager and Clerk/Treasurer.